Edita-L/Project1EL/README.md

 * *Improving Order Form, to have an option of adding things to basket, continue to the payment page etc.*

 **As a User I was able to:**
-* See contact information clearly either straight awayat the bottom of page or by scrolling down on smaller devices
+* See contact information clearly either straight away at the bottom of page or by scrolling down on smaller devices
 * Be taken to the product page by clicking on central button in Home page
-* See images of producst and click on 'Order' link from Cakes page
+* See images of products and click on 'Order' link from Cakes page
 * Get basic information about business ethos from AboutUs page accesible from top nav bar
 * Access company's social media accounts from footer on each page.
-* Contact business by email or phone by clicking a relavnet field in footer and not having to type text/numbers in.
+* Contact business by email or phone by clicking a relevant field in footer and not having to type text/numbers in.
 * Forward order and any comments/enquiries by clicking on Order tab in Nav Links and filling Order form.

 ---